 The importance of coconuts to Thai people

 Everyone knows about the unique nature of Thai cuisine.
 A worldwide boom in Thai restaurants and international food products has been spawned upon it.
 The cuisine is based in natural and fresh ingredients found in abundance in Thailand.
-One of the reasons why Thailand has such a unique culture in the first place is in fact that the Kingdom, in spite of its modern day propensity for army coups, has had centuries of relative stability as a functioning state and society.
-One reason or factor for this is the abundance of food in Thailand and the self sufficient nature of the country and its cuisine.
+One of the reasons why Thailand has such a unique culture in the first place is in fact that the Kingdom, despite its modern-day propensity for army coups, has had centuries of relative stability as a functioning state and society.
+One reason or factor for this is the abundance of food in Thailand and the self-sufficient nature of the country and its cuisine.
 This is the essence of Thai food and one of the biggest ingredients in that cuisine is coconuts.
-From coconut oils that are blended with other ingredients to produce different Thai sauces to exquisite confectionary and flavoring, the coconuts is an essential factor.
-But the use if the versatile product does not end there.
+From coconut oils that are blended with other ingredients to produce different Thai sauces to exquisite confectionery and flavouring, the coconut is an essential factor.
+But the use of the versatile product does not end there.

 Coconuts are the basis for an endless variety of snacks and treats in Thailand sold everywhere

 As well as being used for cooking oils, coconuts, in various forms, are consumed by Thai people as an inexpensive snack or treat.
-From a cool coconut water to the use of coconut ‘meat’ in frozen dessert to cool down from the year round heat in Thailand, the range of products is endless.
+From cool coconut water to the use of coconut ‘meat’ in frozen desserts to cool down from the year-round heat in Thailand, the range of products is endless.
 Coconuts can be served frozen or roasted with a spectrum of products in between.

 Coconuts are also a highly effective beauty secret in Thailand well known to Thai women

-Coonuts are also widely used in Thailand as an inexpensive but highly effective beauty product.
-Coconut oil, used in its simplest form, is a highly effective skin moisturiser, a secret known to many Thai women who also use it also on their hair to give an extra sheen and lustrous look.
-Coconut oil is know to confer many health benefits including being a antidote to bacteria and infection which can be a concern in Thailand’s very hot, tropical climate.
+Coconuts are also widely used in Thailand as an inexpensive but highly effective beauty product.
+Coconut oil, used in its simplest form, is a highly effective skin moisturiser, a secret known to many Thai women who also use it on their hair to give an extra sheen and lustrous look.
+Coconut oil is known to confer many health benefits including being an antidote to bacteria and infection which can be a concern in Thailand’s very hot, tropical climate.